Tell Congress: Fix the Medicare Secondary Payer System

 - Access to Care.
 Beneficiary access to timely and appropriate care must be protected.

 - Fairness.
 The process by which PDPs reclaim what it is owed must be fair and transparent to everyone affected by medical liability settlements – employers, insurers, healthcare providers and above all, beneficiaries.

 - Certainty and Simplicity.
 PDP claims for reimbursement from third parties must be finalized within a reasonable time.

 - Fiscal Responsibility.
 Taxpayers deserve a CMS process for adjudicating these claims that is efficient and eliminates unnecessary waste in the Medicare system.

 TAKE ACTION TODAY

-Urge your Congressional Leaders to Co-Sponsor the SPARC Act!
+Urge your Congressional Leaders to Co-Sponsor the PAID Act!